-- Avoiding Readmission to the Hospital – while it’s HUGE to any patient, it is becoming a focus for physicians and hospitals as well.
+- Avoiding Readmission to the Hospital – while this is huge to any patient, it is becoming a focus for physicians and hospitals as well.
 NAVIGATE NC will help push that Quality envelope by communicating with all the medical providers, and ensuring that treatment plans are understood and later followed.

-- In an emergency, an Advocate can provide valuable information to medical personnel.
-We can present a current medications list and family contact information already assembled.
-It is in the home and in a ready-mode if ever the senior requires urgent evaluation and medical treatment.
+- In an emergency, an Advocate can provide valuable information to medical personnel from our HIPAA-compliant tools.
+We can present a current medications list, copies of Advance Directives, medical records and family contact information already assembled.
+It will be in the home and in a ready-mode if ever the Client requires urgent evaluation and medical treatment.
 We will also work to ensure that every physician is aware of another.

 - Planning for discharge or transition?
 All your loved one should focus on is getting well or getting home!
 NAVIGATE NC anticipates and coordinates any transition needs from healthcare to housing.
 The benchmark services of Home Visits and Tele-care can always be ramped up and later relaxed.
 We help ensure treatment plans are understood and followed, and that next appointments are arranged and kept.